-5
+Figure 5: EGI Storage capabilities radar

 Data

 Access to structured data (Data Access), for example in form of relational data structures, is clearly a community specific need.
 Deployment and evolution of remote data access services should be maintained within the user communities that make use of such services.